wmarcinkInt/GramineTest/Documentation/index.rst

 Gramine is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment.

+Gramine Installation Options
+Install everything on your own.

+Install using a container.

+Install using command line arguments.

+Install using a curated GSC.

 External documentation
 ======================